 Your company can greatly benefit from increased monitoring if implemented correctly.
 You can improve project scoping, decrease efficiencies and open up conversations you might not have had with employees.

-- Improve file and online security: Monitoring software can track your employee’s activity online and in your files to ensure nothing falls under the radar.
+- Improve file and online security: Remote employee monitoring software can track your employee’s activity online and in your files to ensure nothing falls under the radar.
 Although not every employee browsing the web has malicious intent, one wrong click can put your entire company in danger.
 Restricting files and online access can reduce the risk of cyber-attacks and can help keep your employees on track.

 - Balance budgets and schedules: Managers might be able to breathe easier if things like time spent and project budgets are closely tracked.
 Monitoring this activity helps companies make quicker decisions on workloads, budgets, bandwidth and more to ensure the company is running efficiently and each team member is realistically utilised.